ToYourOblivionDearDamocles/Design-Your-Own-Code-Test-with-Mnemosyne/README.md

 Mnemosyne is a local-first Python coding-practice app.
 It helps you solve problems, manage a personal problem bank, and optionally turn rough requests or source materials into verified coding-practice problems with an LLM.

+*If you are trying to find a job, and create simple coding test for students.
+This is what you need, with the help of LLM, it can turn ambiguous request into specific coding problem for your practice !*

 ## Install

 ```bash